KwatMDPhD/Note/set_macos.md

 Icon size > Large

-Show Columns: > (Select in order) Date Created, Date Modified, and Size
+Show Columns: > (Select in order) Date Modified and Size

 Calculate all sizes > 👍